Commercial General Liability Insurance

 Product Liability and Completed Operations

-Commercial general liability often includes product liability arising from all of products and all of your operations.
+Commercial general liability insurance often includes product liability arising from all of products and all of your operations.
 On the other hand, you can exclude product liability or completed operation, and make the commercial general liability at premises only in order to save the premium but the coverage is very limited.

 Components of Commercial General Liability Insurance